apitoolkit/apitoolkit-dotnet/README.md

 > The `{Your_APIKey}` field should be replaced with the API key generated from the APItoolkit dashboard.

-## Redacting Fields
+## Redacting Sensitive Data

 If you have fields that are sensitive and should not be sent to APItoolkit servers, you can mark those fields to be redacted in two ways:
 - This client SDK (the fields will never leave your servers in the first place).
 - The APItoolkit dashboard (the fields will be transported from your servers first and then redacted on the edge before further processing).

-To mark a field for redacting via this SDK, you need to provide additional arguments to the `APIToolkitService` with the paths to the fields that should be redacted.
+To mark a field for redacting via this SDK, you need to provide additional arguments to the `config` variable with paths to the fields that should be redacted.
 There are three (3) potential arguments that you can provide to configure what gets redacted.
 1. `RedactHeaders`:  A list of HTTP header keys (e.g., `COOKIE` (redacted by default), `CONTENT-TYPE`, etc.).
 2. `RedactRequestBody`: A list of JSONPaths from the request body (if the request body is a valid JSON).
 3. `RedactResponseBody`: A list of JSONPaths from the response body (if the response body is a valid JSON).